A hard lesson in motivation

 Marianne Davies and El Brown having fun at the beach with River Tiger and Dysgu.
 Photo by Matt Tuck

-Marianne has been a coach and coach educator for over 20 years as well as conducting research in motivation, learning and skill acquisition.
-She is currently at Hartpury University doing a PhD researching skill acquisition in equestrian sports coaching.
+Marianne has been a coach and coach educator for over 25 years as well as conducting research in motivation, learning and skill acquisition.
+She is currently at Sheffield Hallam University doing a PhD researching skill acquisition and in equestrian sports and how that could inform coaching practice.
 Her main interests are equestrian activities, climbing, mountaineering, and paddlesports.

 MRes.
 (Distinction) Sport & Exercise Science – Influence of motivation on skill acquisition.
 BSc (Hons), Sport, Health & Physical Education.